The National Curriculum for Physical Education aims to ensure that all pupils:

 Our Curriculum has been designed in order to provide pupils with a wide range of experiences in the hope that all pupils will be able to find the sport that they love.
 In addition to this, pupils experience disabled sports such as Boccia.
 We want them to see how inclusive Sport can be.

-Sports taught are repeated across year groups and skills taught in KS1 are able to be adapted to various game situations in KS2.
-Pupil voice is key in deciding the sports that are covered and for this reason, the curriculum is able to be adapted year on year.
+Sports taught are repeated across year groups and skills taught in KS1 are built upon in various game situations in KS2.
+Pupil voice is key in deciding the sports that are covered and for this reason, the curriculum is able to be adapted year-on-year.

-As well the physical side of PE, all pupils across KS1 and 2 have a PE book to further embed their learning and understanding of certain sports.
+As well the physical side of PE, all classes across KS1 and KS2 have a PE floor book to further embed their learning and understanding of certain sports.
 Pupils evaluate their performances and often carry out some research into the origins and the rules of the sports before taking part in PE lessons.
 These books also allow pupils to think about the need to be active and the impact that exercise can have on our minds and bodies.
+They also provide an overview of the progress that a child has made and allows pupils to share their work in class with pride.

 At Norwood Primary School we aim to:

-- Instill a love for being physically active through ensuring that our pupils experience a wide range of sports in order to find the one that they fall in love with.
+- Instil a love for being physically active through ensuring that our pupils experience a wide range of sports in order to find the one that they fall in love with.

 - Provide our pupils with an understanding of the need to be fit and healthy which leads to them making better choices in the future.